bja43/anc-prob/README.md

 # anc-prob: Ancestral Probability (AP)
 This repository contains code and an example for the Ancestral Probability (AP) procedure[^1].
-The AP procedure performed local causal discovery (3-5 variables) in a Bayesian manner while allowing for latent confounding.
+The AP procedure performs local causal discovery (3-5 variables) in a Bayesian manner while accounting for the possibility of latent confounding.
+This is done by calculating an approximation of the marginal likelihood for all MAG models[^2] with a modified version of the BIC score[^3][^4][^5] and marginalizing over features of interst, such as if one variables is an ancestor (cause) of another.

 ## Dependencies